Reactions to the assassination of John F. Kennedy: Hostile

 On December 1, after Malcolm X made a speech, reporters asked him for a comment about the assassination of President Kennedy.
-The spokesman for the Nation of Islam said that it was a case of "chickens coming home to roost" and added that "chickens coming home to roost never did make me sad; they've always made me glad."
+The spokesman for the Nation of Islam said that it was a case of "chickens coming home to roost", and added that "chickens coming home to roost never did make me sad; they've always made me glad."

 The New York Times wrote, "in further criticism of Mr. Kennedy, the Muslim leader cited the murders of Patrice Lumumba, Congo leader, of Medgar Evers, civil rights leader, and of the Negro girls bombed earlier this year in a Birmingham church.
 These, he said, were instances of other 'chickens coming home to roost'."
-The newspaper noted that his comments were greeted by "loud applause and laughter" from the all-black audience, although it quoted an unnamed audience member who told a reporter he applauded Malcolm X's remarks "more for the fact that he had the nerve to say it than that I really approved of it".
+The newspaper noted that his comments were greeted by "loud applause and laughter" from the all-black audience.
+It quoted an unnamed audience member, who told a reporter he applauded Malcolm X's remarks "more for the fact that he had the nerve to say it than that I really approved of it".

 Unofficial mourning

 Hastily organized memorial services for Kennedy were held throughout the world, allowing many to express their grief.
 Governments ordered flags to half-staff and days of mourning.
 A day of national mourning and sorrow was declared in the U.S. for Monday, November 25, the day of the state funeral.
 Several other countries such as Ireland did the same.
 Throughout the United States, many states declared the day of the funeral a legal holiday.

 Not all recreational and sporting events scheduled for November 22 and during the weekend after were canceled.
-Those that went on shared the sentiment NFL Commissioner Pete Rozelle expressed in deciding to play NFL games that weekend: "It has been traditional...to perform in times of great personal tragedy."
-After their win over the Philadelphia Eagles in Philadelphia, players on the Washington Redskins asked Coach Bill McPeak to send the game ball to the White House, thanking Rozelle for allowing the games to be played that weekend, saying that they were "playing...for President Kennedy and in his memory."
+Those that went on shared the sentiment NFL Commissioner Pete Rozelle expressed in deciding to play NFL games that weekend: "It has been traditional... to perform in times of great personal tragedy."
+After their win over the Philadelphia Eagles in Philadelphia, players for the Washington Redskins asked Coach Bill McPeak to send the game ball to the White House, thanking Rozelle for allowing the games to be played that weekend, saying that they were "playing... for President Kennedy and in his memory."